Multi-project keyword planning built in

 | Strong positioning around AI visibility gaps and listening coverage; narrative outputs skew toward visibility metrics and engagement mechanics versus Discussions-style evidence packets alone. |

-Use SignalMelo when listening must end in accountable decisions and draft-ready actions, not only visibility snapshots or paid placement flow.
+Pick SignalMelo when listening is judged by accountable decisions and draft-ready action, not only visibility snapshots or paid placement flow.
+Validate intent first, then decide where placement budget should go.

 Each project keeps its own industry and competitor keyword set, so teams can manage separate motions without collapsing them into one noisy queue.
 Priority suggestions are scoped by project context.